House insulation

 photo source: oldhouseonline.com

-I've had the opportunity to go to friends' apartment block, built in the 1970s, before and after it was sealed off.
+I've had the opportunity to go to a friends' apartment building, built in the 1970s, before and after it was insulated.
 The difference is impressive.
 The work was very well done and there is no problem with mold growth years after the work was done.
-Since this thermal insulation, there have been winters when they have not opened the radiators, the heat radiated from the pipes and the heat removed from the fixtures has been sufficient.
+Since this thermal insulation, there have been winters when they have not turned on the radiators, the heat radiated by the pipes and the heat removed by the fixtures being sufficient.
 So, follow the principle from the beginning - better sooner rather than later - and consider insulating your home as soon as possible.
-You may pay back the cost in the first year.
+You may be able to recoup the cost in the first year.
 Good luck!

 thermal insulation